jstubbins98-netize/GuardME_cpp/README.md

 the GuardME program files comes as a zip archive.
 You will need to extract and/or unzip the zip archive before installing guardME here’s how to do that:

 **macOS**
-1. Open the downloaded folder that contains the Guardme\_cpp.zip archive
+1. Open the guardme\_cpp-main folder that contains the Guardme\_cpp.zip archive
 2. Click the zip to run archive utility (which is a built in macOS application) this will unzip the file into a folder.
 3. After unzipping the archive, proceed with the setup.